grinnell-cs/csc151-dh/_eboards/eboard09-3.md

 * Don't spend too much time stuck.
 If you struggle on a problem for more than five minutes, ask a question.
 If you won't get the answer immediately (e.g., if it's on Teams), move on to the next problem.
+    * Take breaks that don't involve staring at screens.
 * It helps to work in 3813/3815, since there are often folks around who might help.
 * Other ways to get unstuck.